taylorn16/weather-fore-you/README.md

-# weather-fore-you
+# Weather Fore You

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This project was built as a front-end web development challenge for a candidate position at Chatham Financial.

 ## Build & development